rkdarst/dynsnap/doc/Manual.rst

         990, 1000, 1100, ....
 This is scaled by a power of 10 to
 	match the size of the first next event.

+Options related to timescales:

+These options are particularly important.
+The method works by finding similarity peaks as a function of *dt*.
+How do we find a maximum, global or local?
+By default, the algorithm tries hard to find global maxima.
+This mean that it tries hard to search forward in time very far (but also efficiently).
+On the other hand, once we find a local maximum, we could stop and use that.
+Using these options, you can balance these factors.

+Let's say that your data has long-term similarity.
+To check this, ask what is the expected similarity between the first 1/3rd and last 1/3rd of all data.
+If this is high (say, let's say it is 1), that means that according to our method, the longest self-similar time scale *is* all time.
+An example of this type of data is something with a uniformly repeating pattern.
+There is local similarity, differences on medium scales, and then similarity on the longest scale.
+The method is expected to detect the longest scale similarity.

+In the below options, the "peak" means the similarity maximum value, as detected by the corresponding ``--peakfinder``.
+We always start searching at a small *dt*, and increase.
+At each time point, ``--peakfinder`` proposes some *dt_peak*, and then the other options control the stop condition.
+These options are considered in this
+order: ``--dt-search-min`` first, then ``--dt-pastpeak-factor`` / ``--self.dt_peak_factor`` / ``--dt-pastpeak-max``.

 --peakfinder=NAME
     Method of finding peaks of similarity, if there is a plateau of the same value.
 Options are ``longest``, ``shortest``, ``greedy``.
-The default is ``longest``.

     longest:
-        longest-time plateau value.
+        longest-time maximum similarity value.  (default)
     shortest:
-        shortest-time plateau value.
+        shortest-time maximum similarity value.
     greedy:
         A greedy search for longest plateau value.
 As soon as the first decrease is detected, abort the search and use the longest plateau value.
 This is in contrast to ``longest`` and ``shortest``, which go a bit further and make sure that there is no future greater maximum.
---peak-factor=X
+--dt-peak-factor=FACTOR
-    If given, this will mean that a maximum will be found if the similarity drops to X*similarity_max.
+    If given, this will mean that we stop searching if the similarity drops to *FACTOR*similarity_max*.
 In other words, this makes a trade off between ``greedy`` and ``longest``.
 For example, if *x=0.5*, that means that if after a maximum, we drop down to 0.5 of that maximal similarity value, we stop searching and use that maximum.  ``greedy`` is in effect ``--peak-factor=.999...`` and ``longest``/``shortest`` is ``-peak-factor=0``.
-By default,
+By default, this
-    this is set to 0.05, which should be basically indistinguishable from 0.0 in most cases.
+    is set to -1, which should never be triggered, so this condition is never triggered.
 However, in all cases we will scan at least ``--dt-search-min`` time units and 10 steps forward before possibly using the peak factor.
-This is to prevent us from finding extremely small *dt*\ s at short times.
+This is to prevent us from finding extremely small *dt*\ s at short times.  (default: -1) --dt-pastpeak-factor=FACTOR

---dt-search-min=DELTAT
+    Scan forward in time to at least *FACTOR*dt_peak*.
+Default=25.
+--dt-pastpeak-max=DT
+    Scan forward in time past the maximum at least this far.
+    (default: None)
+--dt-pastpeak-min=DT
+    Never scan more than this far past a peak.
+In other words, there is a mandatory stop condition at *dt_peak=DT_PEAKFACTOR_MAX*.
+The difference with ``--dt-search-min`` is that this option measures past the peak, and ``--peak-factor`` overrides it, but ``--dt-search-min`` measures from *dt=0* and must be met before ``--peak-factor`` can stop the search.
+In most cases, you can just use this option only.  (default: 0) --dt-search-min=DT
-    When scanning forward in time, always search at least this amount of time before stopping.
-This prevents finding similarity maxima at very small time scales.
-Normally, if this is needed it is because of maxima caused by fluctuations at short time.
-Note that this is already mostly compensated for, one would only need this in special cases.
-This option only applies to ``--peakfinder=longest`` and ``--peakfinder=shortest``.
+    When scanning forward in time, always search at least this amount of time before stopping, even if other stop condition are met.
+    This prevents finding similarity maxima caused by noise at very small time scales.
+Note that this is already mostly compensated for by ``--dt-peak-factor``, one would only need this in special cases.
+This option only applies to ``--peakfinder=longest`` and ``--peakfinder=shortest`` (default: 0).

 Options for --dtmode=linear